 - Pricing Tables by United Themes: create basic pricing tables with up to 4 columns

-- Visual Composer: a drag and drop page editor — see our Visual Composer review for details
+- WPBakery: Previously known as Visual Composer, check our review Visual Composer review for details

 - Revolution Slider: a complex slider plugin — see our Slider Revolution review for details.
 (We recommend the more user-friendly Soliloquy plugin instead.)